Ebrahimmirkar/Analysing-International-Debt-Statistics---SQL/README.md

 Questions addressed :

-1.The World Bank's international debt data/n
+1.The World Bank's international debt data

 2.Finding the number of distinct countries
 3.Finding out the distinct debt indicators
 4.Totaling the amount of debt owed by the countries